 Nature was born from stillness and it is from stillness that we connect with her.
 Stillness can be found in different ways for different people, from running to doing dishes.
 However, there is something special about connecting with the primordial elements of nature that triggers the notion that there is a bigger picture and the potential for something more.

-Smelling wet sand after a rain, standing on a mountain top and feeling the wind whip around you, or listening to the crashing of ocean waves are examples of experiences that can invoke a renewed sense of self-awareness and fortitude.
-If you think back to similar moments and recall not having such heightened perceptions that is perfectly fine.
+Smelling wet sand after a rain, standing on a mountain top and feeling the wind whip around you, or listening to the crashing of ocean waves are examples of experiences that can invoke a renewed sense of self-awareness, fortitude, and balance in life.
+If you are thinking back to similar moments and don't recall having such heightened perceptions that is perfectly fine.
 Perhaps what was missing at the time was awareness.

 Importance of Awareness

 Awareness comes with knowledge and experience.
 When you have awareness regarding the importance of nature and her influence on you and vice versa, you can fully engage in the moment.
 Author Eckhart Tolle states in his book, A New Earth: Awakening to Your Life's Purpose, “Awareness is the greatest agent for change.”
 You will discover the truth of this as not only how you look but where you choose to look will vastly change.
 Over time the ripple effect can profoundly improve your life, relationships, and overall well-being.